syncfusion-content/ej2-data-manager-docs/ej2-javascript/data/dataManager-persistence.md

   });
 ```

-## Retrieving or Updating Local Storage Value
+## How to get or set the existing persisted data

-The DataManager’s persisted query object is saved in the `window.localStorage` for reference.
-You can access or modify the localStorage value using the `getPersistedData` and `setPersistData` methods in the **DataManager**.
-These methods require the **id** argument to retrieve or update the query object in local storage.
+To access or modify the existing persisted data in the DataManager, you can utilize the `getPersistedData` and `setPersistData` methods available in the DataManager.

+The `getPersistedData` method allows you to retrieve the existing persisted data.
+It takes a single argument, which is the DataManager's `id`.
+By passing the DataManager's id, you can retrieve the persisted data associated with the DataManager from the window.localStorage.
+Here is an example of how to use the getPersistedData method:

 ```ts
 import { DataManager, Query, UrlAdaptor } from "@syncfusion/ej2-data";